riffy/bragi/README.md

 An example how to use Bragi in a project will follow.

 ## What's ODIN ?
 [ODIN](https://www.4players.io/odin) is a cross-platform software development kit (SDK) that enables developers to integrate real-time chat technology into multiplayer games, apps and websites.
 It is maintained and developed by [4Players](https://github.com/4Players).
+This project is based using the Unity SDK of ODIN.

 # Getting started
-## ODIN
+## Developing Bragi
-Bragi does **not** provide the necessary `odin.dll` that needs to be placed in your release/debug folder.

-You can download it [here](https://github.com/4Players/odin-sdk/releases/) for your specific platform.
-Make sure that the version matches the supported version in the shield above.
+If you want to help / improve Bragi, please read the [First Steps](/Documentation/first-steps.md).
+If you encounter an error, feel free to open an issue.

 ## Using Bragi for your application
 You can use any websocket client, e.g. Browser extensions, to connect to Bragi.